Dad's Army (1971 film): Plot

+The local platoon is formed with Mainwaring in command as captain, Wilson as his sergeant and local butcher Jack Jones as the lance corporal.
+The appointed privates include undertaker James Frazer, retired tailor Charles Godfrey, Frank Pike, a junior bank clerk at Martins Bank and Wilson's nephew, and spiv Joe Walker.
+The platoon is ordered to take part in a training weekend, taking part in wargame exercises.
+The platoon, under Mainwaring's command, unintentionally sabotage the first day, angering Major-General Fullard, who is already annoyed with Mainwaring for previously refusing to cash his cheque at the bank, under the impression that Mainwaring is merely a bank clerk.

-After a night sleeping without tents the platoon, bar Wilson, oversleep and miss breakfast despite being detailed to hold a pontoon bridge during the day's exercise.
-The bridge has been sabotaged by the Royal Marines and the results are comically chaotic, with Jones atop on a drifting white horse.
-Captain Mainwaring is summoned by the major-general and told that due to the platoon's poor showing he will recommend Mainwaring be replaced.
+The next morning, the platoon are detailed to hold a pontoon bridge during the day's exercise.
+The bridge has been sabotaged by the Royal Marines, causing Mainwaring's platoon to fail the assignment.
+Mainwaring is summoned by Fullard and told that, due to the platoon's poor performance, he will recommend Mainwaring be replaced.

 While the platoon are walking back to Walmington, a Luftwaffe reconnaissance aircraft is shot down and its three-man crew parachutes to safety.
-That night, they enter Walmington Church Hall, where a meeting is taking place to raise money to fund half of a Spitfire, the other half being funded by another nearby town.
-They hold all present as hostages, including the mayor and vicar, and demand a boat back to France.
-Mainwaring and his men reach home and discover what has happened.
-By this point Fullard, the Navy, the Marines and the police have begun to arrive.
+That night, the Luftwaffe team enter Walmington Church Hall where a meeting is taking place.
+The Germans take all those present as hostages, including the mayor and vicar, and demand a boat back to France.

-The Home Guard platoon infiltrate the building though the church crypt.
-Dressed in choir surplices, they enter the church hall singing All Things Bright and Beautiful, with their own extemporised second verse.
+Returning to town, Mainwaring's platoon meet at the church to attend the meeting, where they learn of the situation.
+Dressed in choir surplices, the platoon infiltrate the building though the church crypt, singing "All Things Bright and Beautiful", with their own extemporised second verse detailing how they plan to overpower the Germans.
 Mainwaring takes a revolver concealed under a collection plate and confronts the Luftwaffe leader, who aims his Luger pistol at him.
-Both officers agree they will shoot at the count of three, with Mainwaring warning the Germans that if he dies, 7 men will take his place.
-The platoon then draws their rifles from beneath their white robes.
-The German intruders reluctantly surrender, with Fullard left stunned at the sight of the victorious Home Guard.
-Mainwaring and his men become the pride of the town.
-Wilson reveals that the German officer's gun was empty.
-Smiling, Mainwaring replies, "So was mine".
+Both officers agree they will shoot at the count of three; Mainwaring warns the Germans that if he dies, seven men will take his place, to which the platoon draw their rifles from beneath their white robes.
+Reluctantly, the Germans surrender.
+An impressed Fullard congratulates Mainwaring and his platoon, who are deemed local heroes.

-In the final scenes, Mainwaring and the Home Guard look towards France from the cliffs.
-The weather has changed for the worse and it is unlikely that Hitler will ever invade, although that does not stop the group lying down and listening when they start to suspect they have detected a Nazi attempt to tunnel into Britain.
+Later, Wilson informs Mainwaring that the German officer's gun was empty; Mainwaring reveals his gun was empty also.
+In the closing scene, Mainwaring's platoon meet at the white cliffs of Dover, vowing to combat the German threat until the war is over.